 The ULEZ will be enforced based on the declared emissions of the vehicle, but diesel cars that meet the standards are generally those registered after September 2015.
 Similarly, petrol cars registered after 2005 should meet the minimum requirements.

-If in doubt, use the HPI online tool, which also includes a breakdown of the different Euro emissions standards.
+If in doubt, you can also use a an online too from data firm HPI, which also includes a breakdown of the different Euro emissions standards.

 ‘Out of pocket’